 In summary, the investment strategy of the Schwab U.S. REIT ETF is passive management giving investors exposure to the U.S. real estate market through a diverse portfolio of publicly listed REITs.
 The Dow Jones U.S. Select REIT Index is a passive index that the ETF replicates, but it also uses a small amount of active management to manage cash flows and make modifications to its holdings.
 Due to its low-cost ratio, SCHH is a desirable alternative for investors looking for exposure to the U.S. real estate market with its sector and geographic diversification.

-How to Buy in Schwab U.S. REIT ETF?
+How to Invest in Schwab U.S. REIT ETF?

 If you determine that SCHH is the best addition to your portfolio, you should next search for an online broker.
 Plus 500 is one of the platforms that offer this ETF and comes with a user-friendly interface and access to study resources.
 Below is a step by step guidelines on how to open an account with this broker: